Behind These Hazel Eyes: Live performances

 "Behind These Hazel Eyes" was included in the setlist of Clarkson's Breakaway World Tour (2005).
 During her concert tour at Germain Arena, Clarkson performed the song wearing the same wedding dress she wore in the song's music video.
 Clarkson also performed "Behind These Hazel Eyes" on her All I Ever Wanted Tour (2009).
 While touring at Hammerstein Ballroom, New York City, Clarkson sang the stripped-down version of the song, accompanied by guitars and vocal.
-Caryn Ganz of Rolling Stone felt that Alanis Morissette's influence was evident on the chorus of "Behind These Hazel Eyes" which was performed acoustically in the event.
-Clarkson explained that the arrangement was intended to maximize audience sing-along potential in which Jim Cantiello of MTV thought was effective.
+Caryn Ganz of Rolling Stone felt that Alanis Morissette's influence was evident on the chorus of "Behind These Hazel Eyes", which was performed acoustically in the event.
+Clarkson explained that the arrangement was intended to maximize audience sing-along potential, which Jim Cantiello of MTV thought was effective.
 In December 2011, Clarkson also performed "Behind These Hazel Eyes" on Chicago Theatre as part of the Miracle on State Street benefit concert.
-Bob Gendron of the Chicago Tribune reviewed Clarkson's performance, writing "the Texas native could've impressed simply by projecting her booming voice and relishing its prodigious range.
+Bob Gendron of the Chicago Tribune reviewed Clarkson's performance, writing, "the Texas native could've impressed simply by projecting her booming voice and relishing its prodigious range.
 Yet she seemed determined to reinforce female empowerment themes often missing from her mainstream-pop contemporaries' hits."

 Cover versions

 "Behind These Hazel Eyes" was covered by Cassadee Pope in the third season of The Voice in 2012.
-According to Pope, she decided to sing the song in order to reach out to her father who divorced from her mother when she was still 11 years old.
+According to Pope, she decided to sing the song to reach out to her father who divorced from her mother when she was 11 years old.
 Her rendition was praised by Christina Aguilera saying, "I got to feel your heart."